Shop Parts & Accessories

 Can I mix aftermarket and OEM brake components?

 OEM parts guarantee exact fit and performance, while aftermarket quality varies.
-It's recommended to pair OEM pads and shoes with OEM rotors and calipers for optimal safety.
+It is recommended to pair OEM pads and shoes with OEM rotors and calipers for optimal safety and longevity.

 What happens if I neglect brake maintenance?

-Neglecting brake maintenance can reduce stopping power and damage rotors, wheel cylinders, and brake lines, potentially leading to brake failure.
+Neglecting brake maintenance can reduce stopping power and damage critical braking components.
+Failing to service your system regularly can ruin rotors, wheel cylinders, and brake lines, potentially leading to complete brake failure.

 Can I replace brake pads and shoes myself?

-Yes, with proper tools and safety precautions.
-Always inspect for leaks, alignment, and proper torque.
-Consult all brake components for guidance.
+Yes, you can replace brake pads and shoes yourself with proper tools and safety precautions.
+Always inspect for fluid leaks, pad alignment, and proper hardware torque.
+Consult our catalog of all brake components for factory hardware matches.

 What are brake rotors and drums?

-Brake rotors (discs) and drums are the surfaces pads and shoes press against to slow your vehicle.
-Proper maintenance and replacement are essential for consistent braking performance.
+Brake rotors (discs) and drums are the metal surfaces pads and shoes press against to slow your vehicle.
+Proper maintenance and timely replacement of these components are essential for consistent braking performance.
 Learn more about rotors & hardware and drums & hardware.

 What are wheel cylinders?

-Wheel cylinders are part of the drum brake system that push the shoes against the drum.
-Ensure they are in good condition for safe braking.
-Check out wheel cylinders & parts.
+Wheel cylinders are part of the drum brake system that push the brake shoes against the drum.
+Ensure they are in good condition and free from hydraulic fluid leaks for safe braking.
+Check out our selection of wheel cylinders & parts.

 How do brake lines affect safety?

-Brake lines carry hydraulic fluid to your brakes.
-Damaged or leaking lines reduce braking power and compromise safety.
-See replacement brake lines.
+Brake lines carry hydraulic fluid under extreme pressure to your brakes.
+Damaged, rusted, or leaking lines reduce pressure to the calipers, decreasing stopping power and compromising safety.
+See our replacement brake lines.

 What is the role of the master cylinder?

 The master cylinder generates hydraulic pressure for the braking system.
-A failing master cylinder can reduce brake effectiveness.
-Explore master cylinders & parts.
+A failing master cylinder can cause a soft brake pedal and significantly reduce braking effectiveness.
+Explore OEM master cylinders & parts.

 Why do brakes make noise?

-Squealing or grinding can indicate worn pads/shoes, glazing, or hardware issues.
-Regular inspections prevent damage to rotors and drums.
+Squealing or grinding can indicate worn pads or shoes, glaze buildup, or failing hardware.
+Regular physical inspections prevent severe, costly damage to your vehicle's rotors and drums.

 What are parking brake cables and trailer brakes?

-Parking brake cables engage rear brakes for holding a stationary vehicle.
-Trailer brakes assist in towing safety.
-Learn more about all brake components.
+Parking brake cables mechanically engage the rear brakes to hold a stationary vehicle.
+Trailer brakes assist with towing control and towing safety.
+Learn more by browsing all brake components.